 As with the other near-infrared instruments, MIRI dither specifications can be conceptually separated into large- and small-scale dithers.
-Large-scale dithers are intended to handle self-calibration and large scale gain variations.
-Since there is only one imaging MIRI detector, dithers are not required to cover gaps, as is the case for NIRCam.
+Large-scale dithers are intended to handle self-calibration, large scale gain variations, and are useful to mitigate persistence and impact of cosmic rays.
+Since there is only one imaging MIRI detector, dithers are not required to cover gaps, as is the case of NIRCam.
 Small-scale dithers are needed to improve image quality when the native plate scale undersamples the PSF.
 For MIRI, only the F560W PSF is undersampled.
 The F770W PSF is Nyquist sampled and all other filters lead to oversampled PSFs.

 MIRI imaging supports a small pre-defined set of subarrays for imaging bright sources or bright backgrounds without saturating the detector.
 The MIRI imaging detector creates subarrays using a different scheme than the near-infrared HAWAII 2RG detectors that are used in other JWST instruments.
-In particular, frame time gets faster as the subarray gets closer to one edge of the detector.
+In particular, frame time gets shorter as the subarray gets closer to one edge of the detector.
 For instance, coronagraphic subarrays are located on the fast side of the array, as are the smallest imaging subarrays, SUB128 and SUB64.
-(The bold italic font indicates these are parameters in APT observing templates.)

 Imager exposure specifications

-MIRI imaging supports two different detector readout patterns:
+MIRI imaging supports 2 different detector readout patterns:

 Bouchet, P. et al. 2015, PASP, 127, 612